How yoghurt affects your bone heath?

 Other factors examined were intake of other dairy products, milk, fish, smoking and alcohol as well as other traditional risk factors that affect bone health.

-The findings of the study were promising showing that an increased yogurt consumption is associated with 3.1 – 3.9 per cent higher hip and femoral neck bone density in females compared to those with the lowest yogurt consumption.
+The findings of the study were promising showing that an increased yoghurt consumption is associated with 3.1 – 3.9 per cent higher hip and femoral neck bone density in females compared to those with the lowest yoghurt consumption.
 There was also an improvement in some of the physical function measure by 6.7 per cent.

-In men, the biomarkers of bone breakdown were 9.5 per cent lower in those with the highest yogurt intake compared to the lowest intake.
+In men, the biomarkers of bone breakdown were 9.5 per cent lower in those with the highest yoghurt intake compared to the lowest intake.